orbitalquark/textadept/doc/09_Themes.md

 &nbsp;&nbsp;
 ![Term Theme](images/termtheme.png)

 Each theme is a single Lua file.
-Putting custom or downloaded themes in your *~/.textadept/themes/* directory prevents you from overwriting them when you update Textadept.
-Also, themes in that directory override any themes in Textadept's *themes/* directory.
-This means that if you have your own *light* theme, Textadept loads that one instead of its own.

-Themes contain color definitions and definitions for how to highlight (or "style") syntactic elements like comments, strings, and keywords in programming languages.
+It contains color definitions and definitions for how to highlight (or "style") syntactic elements like comments, strings, and keywords in programming languages.
 These [definitions][] apply universally to all programming language elements, resulting in a single, unified theme.
 Themes also set view-related editor properties like caret and selection colors.

 Note: The only colors that the terminal version of Textadept recognizes are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold